Why successful companies have IT leadership on their board

 Businesses whose boards have strong digital skills enjoy benefits including 17% greater profits, 34% higher return on assets and 38% faster revenue growth according to a report by MIT SMR.

 Any of those advantages would put a company in a powerful place against their competitors, so how does this one difference deliver all three?
 And if it’s so impactful, why do so few businesses have IT on their board?

 6 reasons why having IT on the board makes such a difference

 1. IT and business alignment

-A major reason for the difference in capability is that businesses without IT leadership on the board commonly have a siloed or even antagonistic view of IT.
+Businesses without IT leadership on the board often have a siloed or even antagonistic view of IT.
 In these environments, IT is often labelled as a non-contributor to the business since they aren’t directly creating revenue.
-To make things worse, an uninformed board rarely considers the essential work IT does to allow the revenue-generating departments to succeed.
+Even worse, an uninformed board rarely considers how the essential work of IT allows revenue-generating departments to succeed.